JohannesFKnauf/parti-time/README.md

 * no undeclared gaps
 * no double booking
 * 1 timeline per tracked dimension (location, occupation, ...)
+* strict order

+Otherwise keeping a partitioned timeline is similar to classical time-tracking.
+People use it to remember e.g.
+* how long they were working on which projects and occupations
+* which locations they visited
+* ...

+parti-time enables users to
+* keep their timeline in plain test
+* create reports about their working hours

 ## A comment about the roadmap